Northern Radiator

 Tips to Avoid Radiator Damage

 1. Check Compatibility: Ensure the new radiator is compatible with the existing frame.
-Consult your radiator's specifications and compare them with the old frame dimensions.
+Consult your new radiator's specifications and compare them with the old frame dimensions before disassembly to remove old radiator from frame.

-2. Inspect and Prepare the Frame: Thoroughly inspect the old frame for any signs of wear, rust, or damage.
+2. Inspect and Prepare the Frame: Thoroughly inspect the old frame for any signs of wear, rust, out of square/twisting or damage.
 Repair or replace if needed to provide a stable and secure mounting base for the new radiator.

 3. Use Proper Tools and Techniques: Use the appropriate tools and techniques to mount the radiator.
 Avoid using excessive force and ensure that mounting bolts are evenly tightened to prevent stress on the radiator.

-4. Replace Mounting Hardware: It’s recommended to use new mounting hardware with the new radiator.
-This ensures a secure fit and reduces the risk of vibrations causing damage.
+4. Replace Mounting Hardware: It’s recommended to use new mounting hardware that comes with the new radiator.
+This ensures a secure and proper fit.

 5. Follow Manufacturer Instructions: Always follow the installation instructions provided by the manufacturer.
 These guidelines are designed to ensure proper installation and prevent damage.

-6. Consider Purchasing Replacement Radiators with Frames: To avoid the risk of installation damage entirely, we encourage customers to consider purchasing replacement radiators that include the frame.
+6. Consider Purchasing Replacement Radiators with Frames: We encourage customers to consider purchasing replacement radiators that include the frame.
 This ensures perfect alignment and compatibility, simplifying the installation process and safeguarding your investment.
-Northern offers a wide range of heavy duty truck radiators with frame.
+Northern offers a wide range of heavy-duty truck radiators with the frame and radiator already assembled and ready to be installed directly into the vehicle.

 Taking the time to properly prepare and install your new heavy-duty truck radiator can save you from costly damage and downtime.
 At Northern Radiator, we are committed to providing quality products and support to keep your customers running smoothly.
 To learn more about Northern’s framed radiator options, contact your Sales Rep or our friendly customer service team today.